signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

-# Linux Standalone
+# Linux Manual

 The easiest and recommended way to get started is with the [Linux installer script](./linux-installer.md).
-Alternatively, standalone installation is available.
+Alternatively, binary installation is available.
 All Intel, AMD and ARM systemd-based operating systems are supported including CentOS, Debian, Oracle, Red Hat and Ubuntu.
 This installation method is useful for containerized environments or users wanting other common deployment